 Institution obtains feedback on the academic performance and ambience of the institution from various stakeholders, such as Students, Teachers, Employers, Alumni etc. and action taken report on the feedback is made available on institutional website

-Response: A. Feedback collected, analysed, action taken& communicated to the relevant bodies and feedback hosted on the institutional website
+Response: B. Feedback collected, analysed and action has been taken and communicated to the relevant bodies